 Take a moment to consider how many digital services you use every day: social media, contactless payments, digital assistants, mobile banking, movie streaming, and maybe even IoT-powered smart home gadgets.
 And at some point, you set up a user account, a digital identity, for all of these services.
-The definition of identity in the digital world is a bit different than in the analog one.
+The definition of identity in the digital world is slightly different than in the analogue.
 Since you can’t easily rely on visual cues like gestures and physical expressions in the digital world, your digital identity is made up of your basic information (name, address, email), perhaps an account number, and a password.

 If you start adding up all the digital services you use, you’ll quickly realize just how many digital IDs you have.
 And depending on the level of security these service providers offer, your digital ID can either provide you access to a great digital experience or cause you a real headache.

-How to Protect Digital Identities
+How to protect Digital Identities

 There are a number of different ways to safeguard digital identities.
-Identity management in the form of CIAM is a common practice for facilitating the fast set up of user profiles, managing identity verification and access protocols, and giving customers extensive autonomy over their data and their user experience.
+Identity management in the form of CIAM is a common practice for facilitating the fast set-up of user profiles, managing identity verification and access protocols and giving customers extensive autonomy over their data and their user experience.
 CIAM can provide near ironclad security when combined with multi-factor authentication - the process of using two or more identity attributes to verify a user’s digital identity.
 Here are some typical attributes:

 - Telephone numbers/email addresses combined with strong passwords consisting of a combination of letters, numbers, and characters.

 - eIDs (electronic Identification Documents) issued by external providers, like public authorities or banks, are a legitimate form of digital identification

 - Live-verify/video legitimation is an AI-powered tool for confirming a user’s identity during a video call with a company representative.
 It also expedites document scanning.

 - Biometrics like facial recognition and fingerprint scans provide undeniable proof of a person’s identity.